Back to Blog

 Next Steps

 Ready for an MCP security audit?
-Zealynx pioneered MCP security assessments and helped establish the OWASP MCP Top 10.
+Zealynx specializes in MCP security assessments aligned with the OWASP Top 10 for Agentic Applications.

-Securing AI systems for 41+ clients including Lido, BadgerDAO, Ribbon Protocol
+Securing AI systems for 30+ protocols including Lido, BadgerDAO, Ribbon Protocol

 References